 Just because you're functioning doesn't mean you're okay.
 Untreated high-functioning depression takes a toll over time:

-You don’t have to wait until you hit rock bottom to get help.
-In fact, getting help now, while you’re still functioning, makes treatment easier and more effective.
+You don't have to wait until you hit rock bottom to get help.
+Getting support now, while you're still functioning, makes treatment easier and more effective.

 How High-Functioning Depression Is Treated